 8. Building Trust and Proof of Skill

-A real professional won’t just flash a badge — they’ll demonstrate competence.
+A real professional won’t just flash a badge — they’ll demonstrate competence in 2026.
 This can mean:

 9. Legal and Security Risks You Can’t Ignore

-Even if you find a skilled hacker, hiring them may still carry legal consequences.
+Even if you find a skilled hacker, hiring them may still carry legal consequences in 2026.
 Depending on your country, unauthorized account access — even for recovery — can violate cybercrime laws.

 There’s also the security risk: giving someone direct access to your accounts means trusting them with sensitive data, personal messages, and sometimes financial information.
 If they turn on you, the damage can be irreversible.